filefoxper/airma/packages/@airma/react-state/README.md

 render(<App/>, document.getElementById('root'));
 ```

-The model function can return almost every model extends `Record<string|number, any>`.
-Yes, you can write a tuple model if you wish.
+The model function can return almost every instance extends `Record<string|number, any>`.
+Yes, you can write a tuple model yourself if you wish.

 ```tsx
 import React from 'react';